sourav-bk/Golang/Topic/Docker.md

 - **Docker Registries :**

   A Docker Registry is a centralized storage and distribution system for Docker images.
 It allows users to store, share, and manage container images.
+  **Docker Hub** is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+We can even run our own private registry.

+  When we use the `docker pull` or `docker run` commands, the required images are pulled from your configured registry.
+When you use the docker push command, your image is pushed to your configured registry.

 ***Components of Docker ::***